Mirpur, Azad Kashmir: Hindu and Sikh communities

 Before the Kashmir War in 1947, the Mirpur District had about 75,000 Hindu and Sikhs, who made the majority population of Mirpur city and amounted up to 20 percent of the population of the district.
 A great majority of them lived in the principal towns of Mirpur, Kotli and Bhimber.
 Many Hindu and Sikh refugees from the Potohar region of Northern Punjab had taken refuge in Mirpur town, causing the non-Muslim population to increase by 25,000.
-On 25 November 1947, during the 1947 Jammu massacres tribesmen and Pakistani military members attacked and seized the city.
+On 25 November 1947, tribesmen and Pakistani military members attacked and seized the city.
 Of the minority population, only about 2,500 Hindus or Sikhs escaped to the Jammu and Kashmir along with the State Forces.
 The remainder were marched to Alibeg, where a gurdwara was converted into a prison camp, but the raiders killed 20,000 of the captives along the way and abducted 5,000 women.
 Only about 5,000 made it to Alibeg, but they continued to be killed at a gradual pace by the captors.
 In March 1948, the ICRC rescued 1,600 of the survivors from Alibeg, who were resettled to Jammu and other areas of India.

+Languages

+Around 85% of the population in Mirpur District, Azad Kashmir speaks the Mirpuri dialect of Pahari–Pothwari a Western Punjabi language variety, forming the overwhelming linguistic core of the region.
+Gojri speakers account for roughly 10%, reflecting the long established Gujjar presence across the district.
+The remaining 5% comprises a mixture of smaller language communities.